LAST UPDATED August 24, 2020

 - Werkplaats—executive suites at the Dominion

-- WeWork —opening its downtown location in San Antonio in 2020
+- WeWork—has not yet opened its downtown location in San Antonio as of 2020

 San Antonio is experiencing growth in its startup networking groups with a STEM focus.
 Many meetups with sizable membership (500+) are listed below.